 K20R transmission, check… 0 miles, check… opening up the tranny for some surgery, wait… what?
 Who would get a brand new transmission and open it up right away.
 Phil would!
 In order to maximize mechanical grip, Phil decided to ditch the OEM LSD and fire on a J’s Racing 1.5 way LSD.
 So I decided to stop by the Robles garage and snap a few photos and get an update on his EG6.

 It never fails, every time I am going somewhere for a couple days all hell breaks loose at work.
-I showed up early to work so I could leave early with enough time to catch my flight with Paul.
-As time approaches for me to leave, I am asked to make some emergency changes in a project and I throw something together on the fly to make sure I can get out of there on time… which for some reason never happens.
+I show up early to work so I could leave early with enough time to catch my flight with Paul.
+As time approaches for me to leave, I am asked to make some emergency changes in a project and I throw something together on the fly to ensure I can get out of there on time… which for some reason never happens.

 On my way back from Willcox I was talking to Phil and Jesse about tracks in Arizona and how they stack up to the now defunct Phoenix International Raceway (infield track that is).
 We all agreed that PIR was the track where you could measure up against other drivers.
 It set the standard for how fast a car and driver could go… at least in Arizona.
 There are other tracks around the Valley, but PIR seemed to be the benchmark.
 Well, that could have all changed with the opening of Inde Motorsports Ranch in Willcox, Arizona.
 Read More